Go Back

 Sheet Pan Egg in a Hole with Sausage and Breakfast Potatoes

-Sheet Pan Egg in a Hole with Sausage and Breakfast Potatoes is the easiest breakfast or brunch you'll ever make!
+Sheet Pan Egg in a Hole with Sausage and Breakfast Potatoes is the easiest breakfast you'll ever make!
 All you need is a sturdy baking sheet!

 Ingredients